MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 [Laughter.]

 Morgan Miller: Is there a question I could ask Kerry?
-There’s this lick on [the first Gentle Giant album&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Gentle_Giant_(album)) that permeates every song at the beginning and end.
+There’s this lick on [the first Gentle Giant album&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Gentle_Giant_(album)) that permeates every song at the beginning and end.
 Is there a story behind that?
 {: .interviewer }

 MK: That’s from Giant.